About BreastScreen Aotearoa

 - make a complaint.

 You can ask for more information about your rights when you visit a BreastScreen Aotearoa clinic or mobile unit.
-You can also read more about your rights at the website of the Health & Disability Commissioner.
+You can also read more about your rights on the Health & Disability Commissioner website.